What Will Happen to Me If I Aid or Assist a Fugitive?

 - the defendant’s actions were expressly “intended to prevent the fugitive’s discovery.”

 The first and third elements–knowledge of an arrest warrant and intent–are often the most important when defending against a harboring charge.
 Say your brother asks you for the keys to your car.
-You think nothing of this, since he regularly borrows your car.
-If he then proceeds to rob a bank and uses the car to flee Texas, you are not guilty of harboring, since you did not know that he committed a crime–and therefore lacked knowledge of any arrest warrant–and you never intended to help prevent his capture by the police.
+You think nothing of this since he regularly borrows your car.
+You are not guilty of harboring if he robs a bank and uses the car to flee Texas.
+This is because you did not know that he committed a crime.
+Therefore you lacked knowledge of any arrest warrant.
+You never intended to help prevent his capture by the police.

-As for the second element–a physical act–the Fifth Circuit has said that merely failing to disclose a fugitive’s location or providing “financial assistance” does not, in and of itself, constitute harboring as defined by the law.
+As for the second element–a physical act–the Fifth Circuit has said that merely failing to disclose a fugitive’s location or providing “financial assistance” does not constitute harboring as defined by the law.
 But if the police come to your home looking for a fugitive and you lock him in the basement to conceal him, that would fulfill the “physical act” requirement.

 Do You Need Advice From a Collin County Criminal Lawyer?

-Texas prosecutors often use the threat of harboring or aiding and abetting charges to force family members or associates to testify against the principal.
+Texas prosecutors often use the threat of harboring, aiding, and abetting charges to force family members or associates to testify against the principal.
 That is why if you know someone who has been arrested or charged with a serious crime and fear the prosecution may target you next, it is important to seek advice from the experienced McKinney criminal defense attorneys at Rosenthal Kalabus & Therrian.
 Call us today at (972) 369-0577.